fuzzwizard/blog.mitchsmall.io/src/posts/is-isogram.md

 i=s=>!!s.split('').reject(c=>s.indexOf(c)===s.lastIndexOf(c)).length
 ```

 This algorithim collects the string into a key-value map of characters and their frequency, then reduces the keys of that object, checking to see if any of them are greater than 1.
-And it works in linear time, albient `O(2n)`.
+And it works in linear time, albiet `O(2n)`.

 Shame about that character count, though.